field note

 Python: extract text from a URL in 3 lines

-Here's the simplest way to extract readable text from any webpage using Python:
+Here's the simplest way to extract readable text from a supported public webpage using Python:

 import requests